raiden-network/raiden/docs/onboarding.rst

 ==========================

 What is MS/PFS?
-  See `Monitoring Service <https://raiden-network-specification.readthedocs.io/en/latest/terminology.html#term-monitoring-service>`_ and `Pathfinding Service <https://raiden-network-specification.readthedocs.io/en/latest/terminology.html#term-pathfinding-service>`_ in the smart contract specification..
+  These are smart contracts to be deployed in the future.
+See `Monitoring Service <https://raiden-network-specification.readthedocs.io/en/latest/terminology.html#term-monitoring-service>`_ and `Pathfinding Service <https://raiden-network-specification.readthedocs.io/en/latest/terminology.html#term-pathfinding-service>`_ in the smart contract specification.